It’s time to fund resilient Florida schools

 Florida’s public and charter schools present a huge opportunity and risk for climate resilience.
-As hurricane season becomes longer and more intense, Florida needs local solutions that will help communities stay connected with local power sources, stay cool with air conditioning and save money month after month.
+As hurricane season becomes longer and more intense, Florida needs local resiliency solutions that will strengthen communities and help them stay connected with local power sources, remain cool with air conditioning and save money month after month.

-However, failing to invest in energy resilience for our schools will mean higher energy bills, draining much needed resources from education, to the tune of 500 million dollars per year.
+However, failing to invest in energy resilience for our schools will mean higher energy bills, draining much needed resources from education, to the tune of $500 million per year.
 And potentially thousands of members of our communities without power during extreme weather events: 97% of emergency shelters in Florida are K-12 schools, but only about 100 of them have solar + storage systems.

 The benefits of Resilient Schools are clear:

 - Healthy Environment Cleanenergy reduces air and carbon pollution, leaving a healthier Florida for our children.

 - Community ResilienceUsing solar and on-site battery storage to provide backup power for schools during outages

 - Educational STEM OpportunitiesSchools’ investments in energy saving technologies such as solar provide real-world learning opportunities in STEM field

-Solar on schools can work for states like Florida.
-In Arkansas, Batesville School District worked with an energy expert who found the district could lower its $600,000 annual utility bills by at least $2.4 million over 20 years using solar power, updated lighting and windows and efficient heating and cooling systems.
+Similarly, in Arkansas, Batesville School District worked with an energy expert who found the district could lower its $600,000 annual utility bills by at least $2.4 million over 20 years using solar power, updated lighting and windows and efficient heating and cooling systems.
 The project has turned a $250K budget deficit into a $1.8 million surplus in just three years.
 The district is now raising teacher salaries by $3,000 and 20 other school districts in Arkansas are following their example.